 Parking: Drive or walk down the gravel road behind the Dog Park in Turkey Brook Park

-Distance: 0.8 mile to the pond.
+Distance: 0.4 mile to the pond from the gate.

 Description: From the gate located at the back of Turkey Brook Park walk down hill on the gravel pathway to the pond.
 On the way you will pass stands of Staghorn Sumac and Autumn Olive, pass a small open field known as the bird sanctuary and continue down through a hardwood forest of Oak and Maple to reach the pond.
 You may wish to turn around after enjoying the pond or continue further on an extended hike using the trails map.
 The white trail continues past the pond towards Mount Olive High School and does offer a loop around if you connect with the orange trail (approximately 1 hour).
-Look for Beaver, King Fisher, Pileated Woodpecker and more.
+Look for Beaver, Kingfisher, Pileated Woodpecker and more.
 The pond offers wonderful opportunities to fish for Bass, Bluegill and Perch.
 Please be sure to carry out fishing refuse and leave the place better than you found it.

 MORRIS CANAL GREENWAY (PREVIOUSLY THE BRAILLE TRAIL)

-Parking: Continental Drive ( 40.908418, -74.720006 ) or Plane Lane in Stanhope, NJ ( 40.904082 -74.712377 )
+Parking: Continental Drive, Budd Lake ( 40.908418, -74.720006 ) or Plane Street in Stanhope, NJ ( 40.904082 -74.712377 )

 Distance: 1.4 miles there and back.

+Description: This trail located in Allamuchy State Park is 0.7 mile one way and meanders along a section of the old Morris Canal.
+The trail is a smooth gravel pathway and passes the stone ruins of the lock tenders house 0.2 mile from Continental Drive.
 Look for the many Painted Turtles basking on rocks and logs and King Fishers feeding when water levels are low.
-Native plant species including Goldenrod, Joe Pye Weed, Iron Weed, Milkweed and Elderberry are on brilliant display during the late summer and early autumn.
+Native plant species including Goldenrod, Joe Pye Weed, IronWeed, Milkweed and Elderberry are on brilliant display during the late summer and early autumn (service projects available to remove encroaching invasive plants).
 This trail also offers excellent opportunities for a level snowshoe or xc ski pathway.
-At the entrance of Plant Street on the Stanhope side of the trail is an old bridge that crosses over the Musconetcong River (stocking point for NJ Fish & Wildlife)
+At the entrance of Plane Street on the Stanhope side of the trail is an old bridge that crosses over the Musconetcong River.

 BUDD LAKE VISTA KNOLL TRAIL